 These are worrying and troubling times and we all have our own emotions to deal with.
 Making time to be aware of and deal with our own emotions around a certain subject can really help.

-Know yourself: In my VTMO course we do an exercise called ‘Knowing Yourself’ which gets you to reflect on a series of questions about a known-subject so that you can assess whether you know the topic, whether you can assume an objective role and to give an indication as to how you might find your role as a facilitator around this subject or theme.
+Know yourself: In my courses we do an exercise called ‘Knowing Yourself’ which gets you to reflect on a series of questions about a known-subject so that you can assess whether you know the topic, whether you can assume an objective role and to give an indication as to how you might find your role as a facilitator around this subject or theme.

 Schedule breaks and time-out: As a facilitator of discussions you need to be able to maintain strong concentration levels in your sessions.
 This means you want to feel full of energy rather than tired.
 Thinking about how many programmes you lead in a day, having gaps between sessions will help you to have time recharge.

 Get into a resourceful state: Likewise you want to go into each programme or tour in the right frame of mind or state.
 We’ve been studying this recently on my coaching course and I realised how important it is for educators, facilitators and guides too – you want to feel relaxed, focused and, well, good.
+See this post for detailed information.

 It’s hard to do your job when you’re feeling tense or stressed or anxious.
 You want to be able to get into a ‘resourceful state’ before you start a session.
 You can do this in a number of ways – everyone needs to find their own way to do this – perhaps it’s going for a walk before the session, or listening to music, or doing some mindfulness or breathing exercises – or even just thinking about changing your posture so that you feel more energised.
 It may mean avoiding social media or emails just before you start a programme too.